janeklb/xray.js/README.md

 # xray.js

-Recursively scan JavaScript objects.
-Similar to
+Recursively scan JavaScript objects and their properties.
+Useful for testing to see whether an object contains something of interest.

 ### Usage: